forcequitOS/Weave/README.md

 ## Features:

-A slick design native to macOS, with features like toolbar customization, native tabbing, and SF Symbols
+Built for macOS, with features like toolbar customization, native tabbing, Share Sheet support, and SF Symbols

 Brings the macOS world into your browser, with translucency effects, the San Francisco font, and your accent color automatically integrated across a wide range of websites